Ahmadk-g/dishcover/README.md

 # Acknowledgements
-My Code Institute class facilitator, Kristyna Wach, for her cheerful motivation and encouragement.
+- My Code Institute class facilitator, Kristyna Wach, for her motivation and encouragement.
+- Fellow Code Insitute colleagues for sharing their experiences and valuable advice.
-Slack community for support and advice.
+- Slack community for support and advice.
-Stackoverflow community for information.
+- Stackoverflow community for information.